-On July 23, 2023, the Company, New Symbotic Holdings, and Symbotic US (collectively, the "Symbotic Group"), entered into a Framework Agreement (the "Framework Agreement") with Sunlight Investment Corp., a Delaware corporation ("Sunlight"), SVF II Strategic Investments AIV LLC, a Delaware limited liability company ("SVF" and, together with Sunlight, "SoftBank"), and GreenBox Systems LLC, a Delaware limited liability company ("GreenBox"), related to the formation of GreenBox as a venture between the Symbotic Group and SoftBank, the entry into a Limited Liability Company Agreement of GreenBox and Master Services, License and Equipment Agreement (the "Commercial Agreement") and issuance of a warrant to purchase Class A Common Stock of Symbotic (the "GreenBox Warrant").
+On July 23, 2023, the Company, New Symbotic Holdings, and Symbotic US LLC (collectively, the "Symbotic Group"), entered into a Framework Agreement (the "Framework Agreement") with Sunlight Investment Corp., a Delaware corporation ("Sunlight"), SVF II Strategic Investments AIV LLC, a Delaware limited liability company ("SVF" and, together with Sunlight, "SoftBank"), and GreenBox Systems LLC, a Delaware limited liability company ("GreenBox"), related to the formation of GreenBox as a venture between the Symbotic Group and SoftBank, the entry into a GreenBox Limited Liability Company Agreement, of GreenBox and Master Services, License and Equipment Agreement (the "Commercial Agreement") and issuance of a warrant to purchase Class A Common Stock of Symbotic (the "GreenBox Warrant").

 GreenBox was established on July 21, 2023, to build and automate supply chain networks globally by operating and financing the Company's advanced artificial intelligence ("A.I.") and automation technology for the warehouse.
 Symbotic Holdings and Sunlight own 35% and 65% of GreenBox, respectively.
-On July 23, 2023, GreenBox entered into the Commercial Agreement with Symbotic US with respect to the purchase of Symbotic's automated case handling systems.
+On July 23, 2023, GreenBox entered into the Commercial Agreement with Symbotic US LLC with respect to the purchase of Symbotic's automated case handling systems.
 The Company evaluated for VIEs upon the formation of GreenBox in accordance with ASC 810, Consolidation.
 The Company holds a variable interest in GreenBox through its equity interest in GreenBox.
 GreenBox is a VIE resulting from GreenBox's lack of sufficient equity to finance its operations without additional subordinated financial support from both the Company and SoftBank.
 The consolidation of GreenBox is not required as the Company is not the primary beneficiary of this VIE as it does not have the power to direct the activities that most significantly impact GreenBox's economic performance.
 Such power is conveyed through GreenBox's board of directors and the Company does not have control over GreenBox's board of directors.

-The Company calculated its maximum exposure to loss while considering its equity investment in the VIE, any amounts owed to the Company for services which may have been provided, net of any unearned revenue commitments from the VIE under the Commercial Agreement, and future funding commitments.
-As of March 30, 2024, there is no carrying value of the VIE as no significant activity had occurred in the period related to the VIE.
-As of March 30, 2024 the Company does not have a maximum exposure to loss as the Company's future funding commitment is less than the revenue commitment from the VIE under the Commercial Agreement.
+The Company's recorded investments in the unconsolidated VIE and related estimated maximum exposure to loss are as follows (in thousands):